ethicalhackeragnidhra/USB-Tracker/README.md

 ## Special recommandations ##

 USBTracker read some protected log files and needs to be run with administrator permissions.
-The most simple way to run USBTracker is to launch a CMD or Powershell console with a right click **"run as administrator"**, then execute the script inside it.
+The most simple way to run USBTracker is to launch a CMD or Powershell console with a right click **"run as administrator"**, then execute the script / exe inside it.

 ## Executable version ##